Disclaimer

 No Greater Confinement Campaign

 Okay, so the most constructive way to stay out of Greater Confinement is to not violate the law.
-I don't know about you, but, growing up in Richmond, CA. The mentality of the "non-white" people that I spent most of my time and energy with was "Fuck the system !"
+I don't know about you, but, growing up in Richmond, CA. The mentality of the "non-white" people that I spent most of my time and energy with was to say "Fuck the system!", by disobeying whatever laws you can.

 We did not have the Counter Racist Compensatory Logic to add "of Racism (White Supremacy)" to that, but we did know that was what it was.
 And so every time the chance came along to go against it (which meant to me at that time, to violate its laws), we jumped at it.